unm-historiography/metahistory/essays/thematic/time-in-history.md

   source-url="https://en.wikipedia.org/wiki/Thucydides#/media/File:Thucydides_pushkin02.jpg"
 %}

 According to Arnaldo Momigliano in *Time in Ancient Historiography*, Thucydides is whom we should attribute the cyclical view of history "(Momigliano 11). [__Thucydides__](https://en.wikipedia.org/wiki/Thucydides) (460-400) was a Greek historian who wrote about the Peloponnesian war.
 Thucydides was under the belief that "there will be future events either identical or similar" to the ones he narrated (Momigliano 11).
-Nemesius, Bishop of Emesa, was under the belief that people would live the same life with the same friends.
-Stating the both Socrates and Plato would be once again (Whitrow 43).
+Nemesius, Bishop of Emesa, was under the belief that people would live the same life with the same people again and again.
+Stating that both Socrates and Plato would be once again (Whitrow 43).
 It is essential to realize that not every Greek intellectual was under the belief that history was cyclical.
 Some believed that only politics or changing of political climate was cyclical, not history as a whole.
-Grace Cairns in *Philosophies of Histories* states that Toynbee believed that
-> "there are cyclical patterns he admits in the rise and fall of great civilizations; nevertheless there has been linear progress on the whole in religion "(279).

 The [__Roman empire__](https://en.wikipedia.org/wiki/Roman_Empire) was one that believed they were timeless, believing that their empire was the peak of perfection.
+The Romans had a cyclical view of history; however, they felt that they were at the end of the cycle since they were perfect.This changed with the Roman emperor [__Constantine__](https://en.wikipedia.org/wiki/Constantine_the_Great) (272-337), making Christianity the main religion of the Roman empire.

+### Linear History

-The Romans had a cyclical view of history; however, they felt that they were at the end of the cycle since they were perfect.
-This changed with the Roman emperor [__Constantine__](https://en.wikipedia.org/wiki/Constantine_the_Great) (272-337), making Christianity the main religion of the Roman empire.
-There was a shift from cyclical history to linear history as Christianity took over. __Linear history is history that follows a linear path and does not repeat; it has a beginning and an end.__ The linear view of history permeated all scholarship in the western world.
+As Christianity took over the Roman empire there was a paradigm shift from a cyclical portrayl of history to a linear portraly of history. __Linear history is history that follows a linear path and does not repeat; it has a beginning and an end.__ The linear view of history permeated all scholarship in the western world.

-### Decline and Incline
+__Golden Ages__

 The Greeks, Romans, and Egyptians were all under the belief that time began with a Golden age.
 The [__Golden age__](https://en.wikipedia.org/wiki/Golden_Age) was when God or Gods and man were close to one another.
 Until a time where something happened and disrupted the relationship between the two, and they were separated.
 In this form or perception of time, humans are on a __decline__ having started from the top and now falling into a more primitive state of mind and society.